Enhancement Shaman PvP Talents and Builds (Dragonflight 10.2)

-- Elemental Blast and Lava Lash will be your highest damaging ability in PvP.
-Abilities which consume Maelstrom have been buffed.
+- Doom Winds will be your highest damaging cooldown in PvP.

 - Legacy of the Frost Witch is a very powerful passive, which allows Enhancement Shaman's rotation to feel smooth.
-This also increases damage of Stormstrike which is already buffed.
+This also increases the damage of Stormstrike, which is already buffed.

 - Elemental Assault allows for increased Maelstrom Weapon generation through Stormstrike.
 This makes the rotation of Enhancement Shaman feel more smooth.

 You can choose 3 of the following PvP talents.
 Each of them has their uses, but some are better for certain strategies than others.
 The top three choices are the most useful but can be replaced with other PvP talents, depending on your team's goal.

 Grounding Totem summons an Air Totem with 5 health at the feet of the caster that will redirect all harmful spells cast on a nearby party or raid member to itself.
 Will not redirect area of effect spells.
 It lasts 3 seconds.
 This is a crucial talent for both you and your teammates.
 You should use this to "ground" crowd control like Polymorph or Cyclone or large spells like Ebonbolt.

 Static Field Totem has only around 5K HP, but can be an important factor when going for burst for a kill.
 This will allow you to get off your damage without being kited.
 This traps the enemy team within the circle.
 This can also be moved, dragging the enemy using Totemic Projection.